-Next to that - it is proven to be pretty hard, if unpracticed to make eye contact and keep a conversation going.
-Especially when socially unpracticed.
+Next to that - it is proven to be pretty hard, if unpracticed, to make eye contact and keep a conversation going.
 Processing all information that is conveyed through the eyes AND talking is too much then.
-So you either stop in an awkward silence or look away.
-But this lack of practice can be mitigated of course, with practice!
+So you either stop in awkward silence or look away.
+But this lack of practice can be made up for.
+With practice!

 A big part of feeling anxious in conversation is ambiguity.
-Not knowing what the other is feeling, communicating.
-But looking in someone’s eyes can take that away.
-A practiced social creature you can read entire stories in someone’s eyes.
+Not knowing what the other is feeling and communicating.
+But looking in someone’s eyes can take uncertainty away.

 Looking at someone’s eyes and face is a way to gauge their emotions.
 It takes away most of the uncertainty and ambiguity about what the other is thinking and feeling.